electerious/Ackee/docs/Get started.md

 ### 2. Create the configuration

-Configure Ackee using environment variables or create a [`.env` file](https://www.npmjs.com/package/dotenv) in the root of the project to store all variables in one file.
+Pull the project and configure Ackee using environment variables or create a [`.env` file](https://www.npmjs.com/package/dotenv) in the root of the project to store all variables in one file.

 ```
 ACKEE_MONGODB=mongodb://localhost:27017/ackee